 What is Lydia Hu’s salary at Fox Business?

-Her estimated annual salary at Fox Business Network is between $134,000 and $200,000, based on industry standards for national correspondents at major cable news channels.
+Based on industry standards for national correspondents at major cable news channels.

 What happened to Susan Li on Fox Business?